atbcb/usab-uswds/_research/exterior-surfaces/accessible-exterior-surfaces/abstract.md

 ---
 title: Abstract
 order-number: 0
-research-title: Abstract
+research-title: Accessible Exterior Surfaces
 status: completed
 year-completed: 1999
-topic: Accessible Exterior Surfaces
+topic: Exterior Surfaces
 ---

 *This is an executive summary of the "Accessible Exterior Surfaces Technical Report" dated 24 April 1999.
 This report is available through the Access Board at (800) 872-2253, or Beneficial Designs, Inc. at (775) 783-8822 or <mail@beneficialdesigns.com>.*